zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

 I love that the agent has developed this cute gallop but I was not satisfied with the gait.
 The agent relied on one front and one rear leg on opposite sides.
 To turn right it used rear-left(or rear-right) leg and to turn left it used front-right(or front-left) leg.
 And the other two legs were used mostly for balance.
 Honestly I think this is a great strategy given that the agent only observes joint swing angle and angular velocity for each leg.
 I then played around with physics config a little.
 Added angular and linear damping to legs and also changed the physics material to rubber, which had higher friction factor.
 I think it helped with speed and stability but not with the gait.

 I was already satisfied with the result but I wanted to see if I could improve it somehow.
 I wanted to add some more observations, this time contact information for each leg.
 I fed the network with 4 booleans, representing contact information for each leg.
-And more importantly I added small negative reward of -0.01 on every tick to increase urgency.
-The gait has changed and the cute gallop disapaered.
+And more importantly I added a small negative reward of -0.01 on every tick to increase urgency.
+The gait has changed and the cute gallop disappeared.
 And stability has improved a lot.
 You can see in the image below how average episode length climbed when contact information is observed.
 At this point it is a matter of taste which agent looks better.
-If you want a cute agent, then probably the first one and if you want an agent that is more stable, second one is to go.
+If you want a cute agent, then probably the first one and if you want an agent that is more stable, the second one is the way to go.

 <figure>
     <img src="/assets/2026-05-15-baby-steps/before_and_after_contact_points.png" alt="Longest training ever">